ippontech/blog-usa/posts/kotlin-like-java-but-better-2.md

 ) {
     /**
      * Override of the default toString() function to match the functionality
      * of the Java class.
-Notice the use of string templates!
+Notice the use of string templates to dynamically
+     * insert the variables into the string
      **/
     override fun toString(): String {
         return "$firstName $lastName"
     }
 }
 ```
 We can verify that our application functionality hasn't changed by running our test suite with a `mvn test`.
-Once we're sure that our code is still working as expected, we can move on to converting our next class!
+Once we're sure that our code is still working as expected, we can move on to converting our next class.

 ## The `PersonService` Class
 ### PersonService.java